monkstone/monkstone.github.com/_posts/2019-09-10-Reflective_Access.md

 jogamp.opengl.awt.Java2D$2            | sun.java2d.opengl.OGLUtilities.UNDEFINED
 jogamp.nativewindow.jawt.JAWTUtil$1   | sun.awt.SunToolkit.awtLock()

 The `Object.finalize()` and `file descriptor` fields are probably JRuby specific.
 I suspect access to `Component.paramSring()` might also be required by processing.
-The last to are required by `jogl` and needed by `P2D` and `P3D` sketches.
+The last two are required by `jogl` and needed by `P2D` and `P3D` sketches.
 Here are the `--add-opens` to add to `java_args.txt` to suppress the warnings in JRubyArt and propane sketches.

 1. --add-opens java.base/java.lang=ALL-UNNAMED
 2. --add-opens java.base/java.io=ALL-UNNAMED